phongduong/my-portfolio/data/posts/build-a-simple-application-with-electron-and-hyperapp.md

 Electronjs is a framework that allows you to build a desktop application using HTML, CSS and JS.
 It means you can combine Hyperapp with Electronjs

-I create a tutorial that will help you learn how to create an application with Hyperapp and bundle it into a desktop application with Electronjs
+I create a video that will help you learn how to create an application with Hyperapp and bundle it into a desktop application with Electronjs

 You can watch the video here: <https://youtu.be/k9tRyfSngkA>